parallelcodefoundry/ParEval-Repo/data/microXOR/naive-gpt-4o-cuda-to-omp/output-1/interactions/README.md.txt

 ## Prerequisites

 A compiler with OpenMP 4.5 or later support and a compatible GPU is required.
+Examples include GCC 9+ or Clang 9+.

 ## Build

-To build microXOR, use `make`, setting the appropriate compiler and flags for your system.
-For example, the following will build microXOR using the `clang` compiler:
+To build microXOR, use `make`.
+Ensure that your compiler supports OpenMP Offloading and is configured correctly for your GPU.
+You may need to set environment variables or modify the Makefile to specify the target architecture.

 ```
-make CC=clang
+make
 ```

 ## Run